ucsd-cse230-np/web/project.md

 - Do you expect to meet your goals until the deadline?
 - If not, how will you modify your goals?

-### Milestone 3: Demonstration
+### Milestone 4: Demonstration

-You will give a **10 min** demonstration of your project during an open "poster session" to be conducted during the finals slot **Friday 12/10 from 11:30am -- 2:30pm**.
+You will give a **15 min** demonstration of your project during an open "poster session" to be conducted during the finals slot **Wednesday 12/7 from 11:30am -- 2:30pm**.

 ## Final Demo: Plan and Rubric